brunofiorentino/flowstate-notifications/README.md

 # Flowstate.Notifications

-Flowstate.Notitifications is a minimal C# Notification library based on C# structs (reduced allocations), a few convenience factory methods and implicit casts.
+Flowstate.Notitifications is a minimal C# Notification library based on C# structs (reduced allocations), a few factory methods and implicit casts to specify failure details.

 ## Context

-"Notification" refers to the homonymous design pattern, used to avoid the unintelligible and costly throwing of exceptions for mere input validation and business rules.
+"Notification" refers to the homonymous design pattern, used to avoid the unintelligible and runtime costly exceptions throwing for mere input and business rule validation.
 However, this is not a substitute for structured error handling, as exceptions should continue to be used for guard clauses and the like.

 ## Usage